 Nowadays, the work of many freelancers is strongly based on specialized software .
 Regardless of whether you are a designer, programmer, writer or marketing expert the right tool set is essential.

-Software subscriptions offer regular updates, customer support and often valuable additional resources.
+Software subscriptions offer regular updates, customer support, and often helpful additional resources.

 Cost trap software subscriptions

-A main problem with software subscriptions is that the costs can quickly sum up.
-With the large selection that the market offers, it can quickly become confusing and expensive.
-Also use several billing paths (debit, PayPal, credit card accounts, etc.), then you will quickly lose track of the current total costs.
+A major problem with software subscriptions is that the costs can quickly add up.
+With the vast selection available on the market, things can quickly become confusing and expensive.
+Furthermore, if you use multiple payment methods (direct debit, PayPal, credit card accounts, etc.), you can very quickly lose track of the total ongoing costs.

 In addition, the tooldeck should always be checked for cost efficiency: